galra/PiContFracs/readme.md

 function to it, e.g. contfrac^2, sqrt(contfrac), 1/contfrac etc.
  In order to enhance the algorithm's complexity, we first enumerate over the parameters of the RHS, saving the results to a hashtable (a python 'dict'), and then we enumerate over the LHS and look for a match in the table.
-This is a TMTO (time-memory trade off), it's called MITM (meet in the middle), you can look it up if it's not clear.
+This is a TMTO (time-memory trade opff), it's called MITM (meet in the middle), you can look it up if it's not clear.
  We first find matches, then filter redundant results (discussed later on), filter only continued fractions the converge fastly, find how fast are they converging, and then we know how many iterations (to what level of "nested fractions") we should calculate to get the desired precision.
 We calculate them to that precision, and filter again.